 At this point, you are probably wondering how on earth can the staff at your web host survive on $3.95 a month?
 Well, they host hundreds or even thousands of websites every month so this is ‘no skin off their backs’.

-Just in case you think that they are totally bored watching websites all day they can be quite busy if they have hundreds of websites in their care.
+Just in case you think that they are totally bored watching websites all day they can be quite busy.
+Especially, if they have hundreds of websites in their care.

-The key thing to remember is that websites need to be kept secure and there are several rules when it comes to data protection.
+The key thing to remember is that websites need to be kept secure.
+There are several rules when it comes to data protection.
 There are also a lot of hackers who keep them busy just for fun.

 What are the key features of a good web host

-When comparing the HDD to the SSD the standard drive had a lot of moving parts which greatly reduced the speed of access to the files stored on that drive.
+When comparing the HDD to the SSD the standard drive had a lot of moving parts.
+This greatly reduced the speed of access to the files stored on that drive.

-The SSD, on the other hand, is solid throughout and uses flash technology so that there is no need for it to generate as much heat.
+The SSD, on the other hand, is solid throughout and uses flash technology.
+So there is no need for it to generate as much heat.
 This means that they are quieter than the old HDD.

 The benefit for your website is that people do not need to wait long for your website or web pages to load if they are stored using SSD technology.